English Grammar Tense for Class 8

 • I have lived in Hyderabad for two years.

-• Present perfect continuous tense - When the attention is on an activity that is not yet done or concluded, we employ the present perfect continuous.
+Used when the attention is on an activity that is not yet done or concluded.

 • We've been learning English for the last five years.